North Korea travel advice

 Every country or territory decides who can enter or exit through its borders.
 The Government of Canada cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-We have obtained the information on this page from the North Korean authorities.
+We have obtained the information on this page from North Korean authorities.
 It can, however, change at any time.

 Verify this information with the Foreign Representatives in Canada.